CONTACT US

 Accelerated Reader

-Children have a reading record book that goes home daily and is filled in by parents, and signed by the teacher.
+Children have a reading record book that goes home daily and is filled in by parents.

 Suggested books to read